Dentistry

 LED teeth whitening uses a bleaching agent, such as hydrogen peroxide, and blue light from a light-emitting diode (LED).
 Some kits may use PAP as an alternative to peroxide for people with sensitive teeth.

-An at-home LED whitening kit will contain a:
+An at-home LED whitening kit will contain the following:

-• Serum or gel that contains the bleaching agent
+• A teeth-whitening gel or serum that contains the bleaching agent

-• Tray or mouthpiece containing LEDs, which you’ll place after applying the gel
+• Tray or mouthpiece containing LEDs, which you’ll wear after applying the gel

 The light from the LED speeds up the chemical reaction of the whitening agent, penetrating the enamel to lift away deeper stains.

-According to several studies, these at-home kits can provide comparable or even identical results to professional in-office whitening treatments, even though they may take longer to do so.3, 4, 5
+According to several studies, these at-home kits can provide comparable or identical results to professional in-office whitening treatments.
+Although they may take longer.3,4,5

-LED teeth whitening kits can save you much money compared to in-office whitening.
+LED teeth whitening kits can save money compared to in-office whitening.
 They are, however, more expensive than over-the-counter toothpaste or whitening strips.

 Specifically designed for at-home use